AdobeDocs/advertising.es-ES/help/dsp/campaign-management/ads/ad-about.md

 <!-- The bulk upload feature requires you to either a) upload DoubleClick and Flashtalking tag sheets or b) download a template, input your tags into the template, and then re-upload the template. -->
 <!-- need a list of all supported third-party ad servers; see file in future-tbd folder -->

-Una vez configuradas las publicidades, deberá adjuntarlas a una ubicación, que incluye parámetros de objetivo (como la ubicación geográfica, la audiencia, el dispositivo y la segmentación de inventario) que controlan el envío de la campaña.
+Una vez configuradas las publicidades, adjunte cada publicidad a una ubicación, que incluye los parámetros de objetivo (como la ubicación geográfica, la audiencia, el dispositivo y la segmentación de inventario) que controlan el rendimiento de la campaña.
 Puede adjuntar una sola publicidad a una o varias ubicaciones.

 ## Tipos de anuncios disponibles {#ad-types}